GenomeCAD/vkb/Readme.md

 ### beacon

-This subcommand start a http Beacon REST server.
+This subcommand start a http Beacon REST server, features `rest_server` are required.